Jessie L. Moore, Director | 336.278.5649 | jmoore28@elon.edu

 Picture of Nolan Schultheis, standing next to a poster highlighting the Center's initiatives.

-Nolan Shultheis is a first-year student at Elon University studying Psychology with an interest in law.
+Nolan Shultheis is an undergraduate student at Elon University studying Psychology with an interest in law.
 Eager to assist others in their learning and college process, Nolan adds his creative input into the Center’s podcasts.
 In addition to working as the Center’s Podcast Producer, Nolan is also a legal professions scholar.
 The program provides mentoring and learning opportunities for students interested in legal education.